-Activities and project components associated with fish habitat compensation works must be detailed.
+Activities and project components associated with fish habitat compensation works must also be detailed.

-5.2.4 Schedule
+5.3.4 Schedule

-Include a detailed schedule with the time of year, frequency, and duration for all project activities.
+This section shall include a detailed schedule for the Project with the time of year, frequency, and duration for all project activities.